Construction Prompts (AI Agent Templates)¶

 :on-match(vector of events the runtime dispatches when this route becomes active, server- and client-side). - Verify the route ids are unused.

-(rf/handlers :route)enumerates registered routes.
+(rf/registrations :route)enumerates registered routes.

 Template — register routes (declarative; the runtime owns dispatch):